TabsOnRails: managing tabs with Ruby on Rails

 Cool!
 How do I get the plugin?

-Source code and issue management is powered by GitHub, the project homepage and documentation are hosted on this site.
-The plugin is available both as a GEM and as a Rails plugin.
+Source code and issue management are powered by GitHub, the project homepage and documentation are hosted on this site.
+The plugin is available both as a gem and as a Rails plugin.
 See the documentation page to learn how to install it.